JHess5-GSU/Homework1/README.md

     -   Web and Android Platforms       -   I did not configure it for iOS as I do not have a setup yet for MacOS.

+    -   Edit Display Name               -   Can be changed by tapping it under the Profile or Settings page.
+When done typing, pressing enter saves the new string to Firebase and updates displayname.

+    -   Password Reset                  -   Under settings, there is a password reset button.
+It will send you an email with a link to reset your password.

 Things that are NOT working:

-    -   Edit Display Name               -   Display name is shown, but currently not editable.
-Plan was to make it a text field that could be saved and then gets uploaded to user doc.

-    -   Social Media Profiles           -   No way to link profiles yet.
+    -   Social Media                    -   No way to link profiles yet.
 Space on the profile page to add links.

 A screen recording is included.